 First, I learn more about your child or teen to make specific suggestions about planning, scheduling, and curriculum.
 I help you set goals and find tools, curriculum and methods that may help you, based on what I’ve learned personally, by study, or by other parents’ recommendations.
 Whether you need to relax, push on, or change direction, I’ll give you my best suggestions.

-Some parents want to arrange to talk with me at regular intervals, perhaps monthly or quarterly.
+Some parents want to arrange to talk with me at regular intervals, perhaps quarterly.
 Others want to establish the relationship, get some advice on starting out, and then have me on call.
-Sometimes, families will check back with me after a year, or whenever they are facing a new challenge, such as adapting to a new circumstance or diagnosis, or starting middle school or high school.
+Sometimes, families will check back with me after a year or two, or whenever they are facing a new challenge, such as adapting to a new circumstance or diagnosis, or starting middle school or high school.

 Why talk to me?